-Complete your enrollment in a bachelor or master degree before the dates below.
-Do you meet the minimum requirements?
+Apply for a degree program at HAN.
+Make sure you get accepted before the relevant date below.
+Keep in mind that diplomas and certificates have to be evaluated, so apply well in time.
+You're accepted into the program and you meet all the scholarship requirements?
 Then you’ll receive an email inviting you to apply for a scholarship.
 You can expect this to arrive on one of the dates below.
 Please note that all degrees start in September and only some are also offered in February.

-Starting degree in September Starting degree in February 1 April 1 October
+September start February start 1 April 1 October

 - The next step is preparing the following 3 items:

 - A motivation letter.
 Here you explain why you’ll be a successful HAN student